msaenz424/Capstone-Project/README.md

     android:name="com.google.android.geo.API_KEY"
     android:value="@string/google_maps_key" />
 ```
-Also, the current API key being used for Firebase is temporary, and will be deleted after the project is reviewed.
+Also, the current API key being used for Firebase is temporary, and will be deleted after the project is reviewed by Udacity.
+So, if you get a "File google-services.json is missing" error when opening the project, you will need to create a new Firebase project and download the google-services.json file.
+Instructions [here](https://support.google.com/firebase/answer/7015592?hl=en).

 ## Demos
 - How to attach a photo to a diary